Top 10 Cybersecurity Facts & Stats in 2026

 HighSpeedOptions prides itself on providing honest, quality content.
 While we may be compensated when you make a purchase through links on our site, all opinions are our own.
 Here's how we make money.

 It’s just a fact: if you use the internet, you are vulnerable to many types of cybercrimes.
-It doesn’t matter who your internet service provider is or the type of internet connection.
+It doesn’t matter who your internet service provider is or what type of internet connection you have.

 And to compound the issue, technology and cybercrime go hand in hand–as the number of devices connected to the internet increases, so does cybercrime.

 Cybercrime causes trillions of dollars in damages and devastates individuals and businesses around the world each year.
+According to a 2024 FBI report, cybercrime losses increased by 33%, totaling over $16.6 billion, based on 859,532 complaints.
+And that likely doesn’t include losses due to unreported crimes.
 And it shows no signs of slowing down.
 In fact, according to this Gallup Poll, Americans now worry more about suffering a cyber-attack than they do about being a victim of a violent crime.

 No matter your internet lifestyle, you need to be aware of potential online threats and security weaknesses.
 Check out these 10 cybersecurity statistics; from user error to data breaches, you’ll learn how widespread cybercrime really is and which online traps to avoid at all costs.